 It’s an American island that feels like a time warp.

 Cars were banned already in 1898.
 Instead the best ways to travel around Mackinac Island are by foot, bike or more uniquely so horse.

-Taking a horse-drawn carriage tour is one of the most popular activities on the US island.
+Taking a horse-drawn carriage tour is one of the most popular activities here.
 Few things make you feel as much on vacation as a horse taxi.

 As you tour the island, Mackinac Island State Park dominates the landscape.
 The inspiring park, once the second national park in the United States, covers more than 80% of the island.

 Another highlight is the island’s alluring downtown area, where there’s an abundance of chocolates to try.
 Even called America’s Fudge Capital, Mackinac Island is the ultimate US island for fudge lovers.